saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/lifetime.md

 }
 ```

-In this example, the function `longest` takes two string slices with the same lifetime `'a` and returns a string slice with the same lifetime `'a`.
+The function `longest` takes two string slices with the same lifetime `'a` and returns a string slice with the same lifetime `'a`.
 This ensures that the returned reference is valid as long as both input references are valid.

 ### Key Points